curious-containers/cc-server/docs/admin.rst

 reachable by the container.
 The easiest way to achieve this, is to expose the **host** adress to the internet.
 More advanced routing configurations may be possible, but are not discussed here.
 Take a look at the [Apache 2 TLS Proxy documentation](#apache-2-tls-proxy) for a sample configuration.
-An optional debug log for the flask webserver can be enabled by specifiying a logging directory as **log_dir**.
+An optional debug log for the flask webserver can be enabled by specifying a logging directory as **log_dir**.

 .. code-block:: toml